 7. papable Power Rack Squat Rack

 If you’re already pretty familiar with squatting in the gym and are looking for a home version that won’t cost you too much, the Power Rack Squat Rack is an excellent mid-level option to consider.
 The hefty steel construction of the frame itself ensures you won’t have to worry about it falling apart on you while racking weights.
 Twenty-six different adjustable points allow you to place the steel j-hooks for your individual needs.
 At the same time, the u-shaped bottom provides a sturdy, safe and secure base so you can squat without worrying about it falling over.

 8. CAP Power Rack Squat Rack

-Listen, sometimes we know buying decisions come down to not only the features of a given product but also colors too.
+Listen, sometimes we know buying decisions come down to not only the features of a given product but the colors too.
 Fortunately, the CAP Power Rack Squat Rack has a few different options to fit your individual style and preference.
 But color means nothing if it doesn’t function properly, which, luckily, it does.
-The gauged steel tubing allows you to rack weights safely and easily, while the base provides a supportive structure.
+The gauged steel tubing allows you to rack weights safely and efficiently, while the base provides a supportive structure.
 The only thing that might be a drawback for some here is that the rack only goes up to 500 pounds of storage, but it makes a great entry-level rack for those who are looking to hone their skills at home.